SeekND/TikTokFlow/README.md

 > 1 DIODE (  >|  ) per slave unit.

 > 5v addresseable leds (not the GRGB type.
-Find the ones that have 5v,DIN,Ground connections.
+Find the ones that have 5v,DIN,Ground connections).